 There’s a lot of information to soak up, so don’t rush through the results page.
-Review each section in great detail, making note of any data relevant to your SEO campaign that you can use to improve your search engine optimization and marketing plan in the future.
+Review each section in detail, making note of any data relevant to your SEO campaign that you can use to improve your search engine optimization and marketing plan in the future.

-It’s not likely that you’ll use SimilarWeb on a daily basis.
+You probably won’t use SimilarWeb on a daily basis.
 But, it’s definitely one of the best ways to keep an eye on the health of your website, while also tracking your top competitors.

 I know where you’re coming from.
 I used to be in the same position as you.
-But, through experience and the use of the right tools, things began to come together for me.
+But, through experience and the use of the right SEO marketing tools, things began to come together for me.

 - Analysis of SEO issues